VladimirBelebnev/my-form-data-to-server/README.md

 ### Settings

-formSelector
+formSelector – 'form selector'

-inputSelector
+inputSelector – 'input selector'

-phoneInputSelector
+phoneInputSelector – 'To allow the user to enter only numbers into this input (for example: input[user_phone]'

-statusClass
+statusClass – 'the class that the appearing message should have (loading, something went wrong or successfully sent) (for example: .status)'

-serverUrl
+serverUrl – where the data is sent (for example: './server.php')